 a knitting lesson with grandmother

 Another early memory is of the record player in the attic in St.Catharines.
 It had a large crank on the side to wind the spring mechanism for the platter.
 The playing head used steel needles, a new one for each record the head was so heavy, coupled to a 5 cm radially corrugated steel diaphragm, in turn coupled to a hinged pipe that led down to an exponential horn almost a meter square.
-I remember in particular sitting on a small chair in front of the horn listening to the Beethoven symphonies whenever I could persuade dad to put them on.
+I remember sitting on a small chair in front of the horn listening to the Beethoven symphonies whenever I could persuade dad to put them on.
 Although I could reach the crank to keep the mechanism wound up, even George then was not tall enough to reach in to the turntable.
 Later, I think just at the end of the war, mom gave dad one of the newest marvels, an electronic record player.
 It was a tradition that the birthday person could have breakfast in bed.
 I can still remember us all sitting on dad's bed as the first record was being played.
 The concept of a knob to vary volume made a particular impression on me, since nothing I had encountered up to then had one.

 Unfortunately, I have another early memory, of seemingly endless thrashings.
 The first that I specifically remember, it was certainly not the first, occurred when I was about four.
 I was shy as usual for the age, was introduced by mom to the woman who lived in the house just across the street from Reid's store and, instead of answering, hid behind my mother's legs.
 This being reported to dad, it was time again for "spare the rod and spoil the child" as it was known then.
 It was up to the attic, then one hard swat, wait until the pain had just begun to subside, then another.
 And, another ...
 I can no longer remember how many.
 Each thrashing was followed by a ritual: at bedtime I would be formally reminded by dad, occasionally by mom, that it had been done because they loved me.
 I did not understand then, and still do not, how you can deliberately hurt someone you love.
-So if, my children, you ever in later years feel that I should have disciplined your siblings more, rather than just hugging you, telling you I loved you, and doing everything I could to be with you, please forgive me.
+So if, my children, you ever in later years feel that I should have disciplined your siblings more, rather than just hugging you and doing everything I could to share life with you, please forgive me.
 I did my best to help you to grow up free of violence.

 My sister Grace remembers that most of the time she didn't even know what she had done wrong.
 "Why couldn't they have just told me?", she asked.